Clarinet Quintet (Widmann): Performances

 The world premiere was on 24 April 2017 in Madrid, Auditorio Nacional de Música, Sala de Cámara.
 Performers were Widmann and the Hagen Quartet.

 In 2018–2019 the Clarinet Quintet was played also in an international tour, with performances in Paris, Switzerland, Amsterdam, Essen, London, Salzburg, and New York.

 Reception

 Heidemarie Klabacher wrote: "wonderful contribution to the music genre" ("wunderbarer Beitrag zur Gattung").
 Gavin Dixon wrote: "a study in reserve and intimacy".
-Pablo L. Rodriguez wrote in El Pais: "Widmann shows his most intimate and melancholic side" ("Widmann muestra su lado más íntimo y melancólico").
+Pablo L. Rodriguez wrote in El País: "Widmann shows his most intimate and melancholic side" ("Widmann muestra su lado más íntimo y melancólico").